nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/observability/health-check.md

 Here is a list of available probes:

-* `activeRepositorySession`: returns the number of active sessions per repository
+* `activeRepositorySessions`: check number of active sessions per repository
-* `adminStatus`: checks local instance enable flag (checks `nuxeoInstance` administrative status)
+* `administrativeStatus`: check local instance enable flag (checks `nuxeoInstance` administrative status)
 * `elasticSearchStatus`: check access to Elasticsearch
-* `ldapDirectory`: check LDAP connectivity
+* `ldapDirectories`: check LDAP connectivity
-* `remoteSQLStorageSession`: number of remove VCS client connected (only used in VCS client/server mode that is not enabled by default)
+* `remoteSQLStorageSessions`: check number of remote VCS clients connected (only used in VCS client/server mode that is not enabled by default)
 * `repositoryStatus`: check access to the repository
 * `runtimeStatus`: check state of the runtime
 * `s3BinaryManagerStatus`: check access to s3 buckets